fmemuir/COASTGUARD/README.md

 ```
 from a command line (if you have git command line tools installed).

+If you downloaded the code zip file manually, it's recommended you extract the files to a new local folder rather than keeping it in your Downloads!

 ### 1.2 Create a conda enviroment

 To run the toolbox you first need to install the required Python packages in an environment.
 If you don't already have it, **Anaconda** can be downloaded freely [here](https://www.anaconda.com/download/).